anjilinux/project-devops-realtime/003-GitlabCICD/02_Y_Windows_Ubuntu.md

 ## Steps

-## 1. Config the gitlab_domain_name
+## 1. Config the GitLab domain name

-In this lab, we will use `mydevopsrealprojects.com` as the gitlab_domain_name.
+In this lab, we will use `mydevopsrealprojects.com` as the GitLab domain name.

-Hence the gitlab instance URL is `http://gitlab.mydevopsrealprojects.com`
+Hence the gitlab URL is `http://gitlab.mydevopsrealprojects.com`

-`docker-compose.yml`
+We need it in the `docker-compose.yml` file.

 ## 2. Configure the **hosts** file